AstunTechnology/ssdidocs/docs/UserDoc_Chap7_Elements.rst

 :Guidance:
 	This element should primarily be used to enter URLs for web services (i.e. WMS, WFS, etc.), however, links to web pages offering more information or other services (e.g. interactive mapping applications) can also be added.
-To add an online resource, follow the instructions provided in the `Associated resources <#associated-resources>`__ section.
+To add an online resource, follow the instructions provided in the `Associated resources <UserDoc_Chap6_Edit.html#associated-resources>`__ section.
 Once an online resource has been added, it can be edited as normal in the editing form.
 Note that for web services to be displayed in the interactive map, the **protocol**, **layer name** and **description** must be entered.
 The layer name **must** match that as defined in the GetCapabilities request of the service.